monoman/dayflow/README.md

-# Firebase Studio
+# Dayflow: An Firebase Studio experiment

-This is a NextJS starter in Firebase Studio.
+From the NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+A Task Management app with some time-tracking